 - Measuring against other companies:

 Competitors’ performance statistics are very helpful, however, they are usually not available to the public.
-There are estimates and statistics available through other resources that can be used in cases that there is no direct access to competitors’ statistics.
+There are estimates and statistics available through other resources that can be used in cases where there is no direct access to competitors’ statistics.

 ⭐️For most industries, average eight-week retention is below 20 percent.

-⭐️For products in the media or finance industry, an eight-week retention rate over 25 percent is considered elite.
+⭐️For products in the media or finance industry, an eight-week retention rate of over 25 percent is considered elite.

 ⭐️For the SaaS and e-commerce industries, over 35 percent of retention is considered elite.